John Mica: Early life, education, and business career

-Mica was born in Binghamton, New York and grew up in Florida.
+Mica was born in Binghamton, New York, and grew up in Florida.
 He was educated at Miami Edison High School, Miami-Dade Community College and the University of Florida, where he received a degree in education and was a member of Delta Chi fraternity and Florida Blue Key.
 He has been a businessman serving in the real estate, telecommunications, government affairs and consulting fields.

 Early political career

-Mica was a member of the Florida House of Representatives from 1976–80 and served on several committees, including the Appropriations Committee.
-He was a staff member for Senator Paula F. Hawkins from 1981–85 and became her chief of staff.
+Mica was a member of the Florida House of Representatives from 1976 to 1980 and served on several committees, including the Appropriations Committee.
+He was a staff member for Senator Paula F. Hawkins from 1981 to 1985 and became her chief of staff.